John Perkins (Royal Navy officer): Early life and career

-In 1782 Perkins captured a much larger vessel containing several important French officers.
+In 1782, Perkins captured a much larger vessel containing several important French officers.
 The commander of the Jamaica station, Admiral George Rodney, promoted Perkins to master and commander of Endeavour, and added two guns to her raising her armament to fourteen guns, thus putting her on the official Navy List as a sloop-of-war.
 Rodney's promotion of Perkins was disallowed.
 Rodney wrote later to Philip Stephens, First Secretary to the Admiralty, in an attempt to confirm the promotion.
 "I must therefore desire you will please represent to their Lordships, that on my arrival at Jamaica, I found Mr. Perkins lieutenant and commander of the Endeavour schooner – that he bore an excellent character, and had done great service."
-Despite his request Perkins was demoted back to the rank of lieutenant and the guns ordered to be removed.
-At the end of the American War of Independence he was "on the beach" (meaning that he was without a posting on a ship) as a half-pay lieutenant.
+Despite his request, Perkins was demoted back to the rank of lieutenant and the guns ordered to be removed.
+At the end of the American War of Independence, he was "on the beach" (meaning that he was without a posting on a ship) as a half-pay lieutenant.

-For several years between 1783 and 1790 Perkins disappeared from the books of the Royal Navy.
+For several years between 1783 and 1790, Perkins disappeared from the books of the Royal Navy.
 It may be during this time that he turned to piracy as there is a French source and several English records that describe him as such.

 In 1790, fifteen years after he had first joined the navy, Perkins made an application to the Jamaican House of Assembly for their assistance in achieving his promotion.
-After presenting his certificates to the assembly, the assembly investigated Perkins' claim and resolved to make an application to the Admiralty for his promotion to post-captain.
+After presenting his certificates to the assembly, the assembly investigated Perkins's claim and resolved to make an application to the Admiralty for his promotion to post-captain.